If you’re suffering from hair loss, you’re probably familiar with your hat.

 Hats are perfect when you’re having a bad hair day, when you feel insecure, or when you know you’ll be in a place with unflattering lighting or people you want to impress.

 Hats become a crutch for some guys.
 They don’t leave the house without one.
 They wouldn’t be caught dead in a photo without their hat.
 In the most painful cases, guys avoid attending places and events where they can’t wear their hat.

 Not that we blame those men, of course.
 Hair loss is a big deal for guys, even though we’re told to ignore those feelings.
 It can seriously impact your social life.
 It’s not weird if you prefer to throw a cap on top before you head out the door.

-In fact, hats have a long history in male fashion.
+Hats have a long history of male fashion.
 From bowlers to top hats to fedoras and beanies, men have been pairing hats with work, party, and casual styles for ages.
 Baseball caps are the casual hat for most men these days, but who knows what the future holds…

-But while hats certainly protect our egos, there’s a widespread belief that they actually cause hair loss.
+However, while hats certainly protect our egos, there’s a widespread belief that they cause hair loss.
 So what’s the truth?
-Do hats cause hair loss?
+Does wearing a hat cause hair loss?

 Rest assured: Hats do not make you go bald.

 The relationship between hats and balding is one of several hair-loss-related myths that have been around for a long time.